About the book

-A People’s Movement: How a team of state and local leaders mobilized the grassroots, transformed public education, and lived to tell the tale—and how you can, too shares relevant lessons from one of the nation’s most ambitious state-level legislative reform initiatives, widely acknowledged as one of Governor Dick Riley’s greatest achievements.
+A People’s Movement: How a team of state and local leaders mobilized the grassroots, transformed public education, and lived to tell the tale—and how you can, too shares relevant lessons from the South Carolina Education Improvement Act (EIA) of 1984, one of the nation’s most ambitious state-level legislative reform initiatives, widely acknowledged as one of Governor Dick Riley’s greatest achievements.

-The book takes a fresh look at the 1984 South Carolina Education Improvement Act (EIA), a bold education reform effort championed by a broad coalition built by Riley to address the state’s low academic achievement and lagging economic competitiveness.
+The book takes a fresh look at the EIA, a bold education reform effort championed by a broad coalition built by Riley to address the state’s low academic achievement and lagging economic competitiveness.
 Authored by Robert Saffold, A People’s Movement offers lessons and strategies relevant to today’s policymaking.

 Notably, the book includes: